abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 | Objects and  Morphisms        | Sets and Functions   | Classes and methods |
 | N/A             | Element    | Object                |

-Category theory allows us to see the big picture when it comes to sets and similar structures --- looking at the table, we cannot help but notice the somehow weird, (but actually completely logical) symmetry (or perhaps "reverse symmetry") between the world as viewed through the lenses of set theory, and the way it is viewed through the lens of category theory:
+Notice the somehow weird, (but actually completely logical) symmetry (or perhaps "reverse symmetry") between the world as viewed through the lenses of set theory, and the way it is viewed through the lens of category theory:

 | Category Theory | Set theory |
 | ---             | ---        |